mvolkmann/blog/src/web-dev-tips.md

 ## Miscellaneous

+### Local HTTP File Server

+There are many tools for serving local files over HTTP.
+This useful for testing HTML, CSS, and JavaScript in a web browser.
+One option is {% aTargetBlank "https://github.com/http-party/http-server", "http-server" %}
+in npm.

+To use this, enter `npx http-server` and note the port number it selects.
+Then browse `localhost:{port-number}`.

+### Kill Listening Port

 Frequently, when starting a server locally to test a web app, an error message is output stating that the port the server tried to use is being used by another process.